The role of Core Carbon Principles and Carbon Credit Ratings

 Once CCP assessments have been implemented across the market, won’t carbon credit ratings become redundant?
 This is a common misconception as on the surface both are assessments of quality, but actually CCPs and carbon credit ratings serve different purposes.

 IC-VCM has a valuable role to play in improving integrity and scaling VCMs.
-However, market players who are committed to achieving real climate impact and want to avoid reputational risk and wasted spend should consider the value of project level due diligence.
+However, market players who are committed to achieving real climate impact and want to avoid reputational risk and wasted spend should consider the value of project-level due diligence.
 Unlike the binary CCP approval, carbon credit ratings give a nuanced insight into multiple aspects of quality at the level of individual projects.

-CCPs and Sylvera ratings are complementary, rather than overlapping:
+CCPs and Sylvera ratings are complementary rather than overlapping:

-Thus, relying solely on CCPs presents risks to credit buyers:
+Relying solely on CCPs presents risks to credit buyers:

 The conflicting needs for the CCPs to balance high environmental integrity of credits and sufficient market liquidity mean that they are unlikely to be an absolute guarantee of quality.

-- Lack of project level performance insight
+- Lack of project-level performance insight

 Sylvera’s analysis demonstrates that the quality of projects of the same project type can be highly variable - a project can be bad, even if the methodology is good - but this is lost with standard and methodology-level assessments.